siyuhuang/Visual-Path-Prediction-TIP-2016/README.md

 KIT set contains 8 folders corresponding to 8 scenes.
 The format of its files is the same to VIRAT set.

 Please attention, the KIT set is only used for testing without training procedure.
 For VIRAT set, We only provide the files used for testing, because the size of training files is large and may be different for different algorithms.
-You can download the complete dataset in https://data.kitware.com/#collection/56f56db28d777f753209ba9f/folder/56f57e748d777f753209bed7 or http://www.viratdata.org/, and use the rest videos to generate training data according to the needs of your algorithm.
+You can download the complete dataset in https://data.kitware.com/#collection/56f56db28d777f753209ba9f/folder/56f57e748d777f753209bed7 or http://www.viratdata.org/, and use the rest videos to generate training data according to needs of your algorithm.

 Thanks and hope you will benefit from these datasets.